madannag92/important-notes/kubernetes-cheatsheet.md

 while checking for the helm issues, also use the helm cmd's for getting to know the issue.

-If the node is not coming up in the cluster, restart the kubelet service which should fix the issue
+If the node is not coming up in the cluster, restart the kubelet service in the node i.e ec2 instance which should fix the issue

 C:\Users\nagamadan.en\.kube\config - is the location for kubeconfig file journalctl -u kubelet -f - to find out the logs of the kubelet